stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 - [Gomacro](https://github.com/cosmos72/gomacro) - Interactive interpreter for Go
 - [GoReleaser](https://goreleaser.com/) - Release automation for Go projects

-## Error Handling

-Go assumes that error objects should be designed to match the needs of the particular application.
-The [errors](https://godoc.org/github.com/pkg/errors) package provides error objects that include stack traces.

 ## Web Applications

 You can develop Web applications in Go with just the standard library and a few